ffsws/openshift-project-backup/README.md

 | CRONJOB_API  | API Version to use for cronjob | batch/v1beta1 |

 ## Restore
 In order to restore OpenShift resources, the corresponding volume must be mounted.
-Subsequently the resources can be restored with the oc apply -f or oc create -f commands.
+Subsequently the resources can be restored with the oc `apply -f` or `oc create -f` commands.

 ## Known Issues
+- Running at least OpenShift 3.11 oc client inside container to fetch a list of available API Ressources
 - Backup can be slow and takes up to 20s per project